 This 10-minute short film, written, directed and co-produced by Kelvin, follows a work-obsessed man who finds a mango on his doorstep every morning.
 His search for who is leaving them and why leads him to an unexpected wake-up call rooted in his childhood.

-Funded by Docubox, this 10-minute short film follows Mamu, a virgin in a fictional East African coastal town who becomes mysteriously pregnant just weeks before her wedding claiming an immaculate conception.
-Her traditional mentor, her mother, and her fiancé; each with their own beliefs and intentions, come together to decide what to do.
+Funded by Docubox, this 10-minute short film follows Mamu, a virgin in a fictional East African coastal town who becomes mysteriously pregnant just weeks before her wedding, claiming an immaculate conception.
+Her traditional mentor, her mother, and her fiancé, each with their own beliefs and intentions, come together to decide what to do.
 Written and Directed by Kelvin.

 A 15-minute reimagining of a true story.
 It follows an eight-year-old mischievous boy who breaks the bed base while playing.
 He and his sister must fix the bed and their definition of love before their strict mother returns home.
 Written and Directed by Kelvin.
 Supported by Nafasi Art Space.